ilikeribs/Stroke_Prediction_ML/README.md

 - Is there a statistically significant relationship between the Residence type (Urban/Rural) and the presence of stroke in patients?
 - Is there a statistically significant relationship between gender and the presence of a stroke in patients?

-A tuned Logistic Regression model used as baseline with Average Precision score of ** on training dataset
+A tuned Logistic Regression model used as baseline on training dataset

 Random Forest, XGBoost and LightGBM models assembled and tuned using RandomGridSearch cross validation method, best performing model chosen and threshold tuned for maximum F1 score.
 Selected threshold applied and wrapped into a sk.lego Thresholder pipeline and deployed using FastAPI.
 Final model feature importance and predictions analyzed and presented using SHAP library.
 Scores of the final binary classifier for target label on test dataset: